strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/docker.md

 # Running Strapi in a Docker container

 :::caution
 Strapi does not build any official container images.
 The following instructions are provided as a courtesy to the community.
-If you have any questions, please reach out to the community on [Discord](https://discord.strapi.io).
+If you have any questions please reach out on [Discord](https://discord.strapi.io).
 :::

 The following documentation will guide you through the process of building a custom [Docker](https://www.docker.com/) container with an existing Strapi project.